Optimal Adaptive Learning in Uncontrolled Restless Bandit Problems: Abstract

 \section{Abstract}

-In this paper we consider the problem of learning the optimal policy for uncontrolled restless bandit problems.
-In an uncontrolled restless bandit problem, there is a finite set of arms, each of which when pulled yields a positive reward.
+In this paper we consider the problem of learning the optimal \rdec{dynamic} policy for uncontrolled restless bandit problems.
+In an uncontrolled restless bandit problem, there is a finite set of arms, each of which when \rdec{played} yields a \rdec{non-negative} reward.
 There is a player who sequentially selects one of the arms at each time step.
 The goal of the player is to maximize its undiscounted reward over a time horizon $T$.
-The reward process of each arm is a finite state Markov chain, whose transition probabilities are unknown by the player.
-State transitions of each arm is independent of the selection of the player.
-We propose a learning algorithm with logarithmic regret uniformly over time with respect to the optimal finite horizon policy.
-Our results extend the optimal adaptive learning of MDPs to POMDPs.
+The reward process of each arm is a finite state Markov chain, whose transition probabilities are unknown to the player.
+State transitions of each arm is independent of the player's actions, thus ``uncontrolled''.
+We propose a learning algorithm with \newt{near-logarithmic regret} uniformly over time with respect to the \rdec{optimal (dynamic) finite horizon policy, referred to as strong regret, to contrast with commonly studied notion of weak regret which is with respect to the optimal (static) single-action policy}. \newt{We also show that when an upper bound on a function of the system parameters is known, our learning algorithm achieves logarithmic regret.} Our results extend the literature on optimal adaptive learning of Markov Decision Processes (MDPs) to Partially Observed Markov Decision Processes (POMDPs). \newt{Finally, we provide numerical results on a variation of our proposed learning algorithm and compare its performance and running time with other bandit algorithms.}